A-Z Probiotics Glossary and associated Gut Terms

 Acne is a skin condition that affects many people and symptoms include spots and oily skin.
 Acne and spots are caused by inflammation of the sebaceous glands and have been linked to gut dysbiosis.

-Acne Mechanica is a ‘contact’ condition that occurs often a s a result of heat/friction/pressure against the skin.
-Athletes are most likely to suffer this condition from the wearing of sports clothing such as helmets.
+Acne mechanica is a ‘contact’ condition that occurs often as a result of heat/friction/pressure against the skin.
+Athletes are most likely to suffer this condition from wearing sports clothing such as helmets.

 Aerobic is defined as relating to, involving or requiring oxygen.
 Aerobic bacteria require oxygen for respiration.
 They need oxygen to survive, reproduce and grow.
 There are more aerobic bacteria than anaerobic bacteria in the human body.